-Dr. Romero holds B.A.s in Spanish Language and Linguistics, Linguistics, and French Language from Rice University (2002), a Ph.D. in Spanish Linguistics from Georgetown University (2009), a Graduate Certificate in Public Health from the University of Texas-Health Science Center (2021), and an MA in Translation from Kent State University (2022).
+Dr. Romero holds B.A.s in Spanish, Linguistics, and French from Rice University (2002), a Ph.D. in Spanish Linguistics from Georgetown University (2009), an MA in Public Health from the University of Texas-Health Science Center (2021), and an MA in Translation from Kent State University (2022).
 Dr. Romero is certified by the American Translators Association (2018) and he holds certificates in Medical Interpretation (2014) and Criminal Proceedings Interpretation (2017) from the Southern California School of Interpretation, as well as an Advanced Professional Analytic Linguist Certificate from Montclair State University (2020).
 He is also a licensed trainer for the Community Interpreter® (2018).

 Houston, TX 77204-6060

 713-743-2094 Legal Clinics